sam-stanwyck/cudaq_workshops/demos/TARGETS.md

 ## Target
 A CUDA Quantum `target` is a specification of the desired platform and simulator / QPU.
+It can be specified in C++ as a compile time flag in C++ and in Python as a runtime flag.
+Alteratively, it can also be specified within the application code.

 ### Simulation backends
 - state-vector (`cuStateVec`)